unboundsecurity/unbound-integration/code-signing/gitlab-ci-cd-pipeline/README.md

 The build parameters found in the `.gitlab-ci.yml` file should be stored in this GitLab Project -> Settings -> CI/CD -> Variables.

-The `$UNBOUND_EP_SERVER` is an Unbound Entry Point server running in your environment.
-It can be a hostname or ip address.
+- `$UNBOUND_EP_SERVER` is an Unbound Entry Point server running in your environment.
+It can be a hostname or IP address.

-The `$ACTIVATION_CODE` variable is a UKC client activation code.
+- `$ACTIVATION_CODE` is a UKC client activation code.

-The `$EKM_CLIENT_RPM` variable is the url used to download ekm client rpm file.
+- `$EKM_CLIENT_RPM` is the URL used to download ekm client RPM file.

-The `$KEY_NAME` is a signing key name you created in the EKM service.
+- `$KEY_NAME` is a signing key name you created in the EKM service.

-## Why Unbound Security?

-With [Unbound Security](https://www.unboundsecurity.com/) code signing is a natural, zero hassle part of software development process.

-1. Top-level security.
-Key material is split between multiple servers without bringing the key in one place.
-1. FIPS protected pure-software virtual HSM.
-1. State of the art multi-party computation algorithms used to sign on the files.
-1. Solution that applies to all development teams globally.
-1. Easy to deploy and use.
-For example with this GitLab CI/CD pipeline.
-1. Central management for keys and certificates.
-1. Detailed audit log to track all code-signing activities.